 Five hours after leaving Bajawa I arrived in Moni unscathed1 and checked into the Hiddayah Bungalows, a lovely collection of bamboo huts clustered next to some paddy fields on the uphill side of the village.
-I had decided that, as I wasn't feeling too groovy – I had a sore throat from all the kretek smoke and dusty roads (though no fever, so there was no worry that it might be malaria) – I'd take a day off and relax, and that's precisely what I did the next day, sitting on my balcony, drinking Indonesian tea (no milk, lots of sugar, delicious flavour), visiting the local market and waterfall, and watching the world wander past.
+As I wasn't feeling too great and had a bit of a sore throat from all the kretek smoke and dusty roads (though no fever, so there was no worry that it might be malaria), I figured I'd take a day off and relax, and that's precisely what I did the next day, sitting on my balcony, drinking Indonesian tea (no milk, lots of sugar, delicious flavour), visiting the local market and waterfall, and generally watching the world wander past.

-Keli Mutu is one of the big tourist attractions of Nusa Tenggara2, along with Lombok's Gili Islands and Komodo's dragons.
-My guidebook said, 'This extinct volcano is the most fantastic sight in Nusa Tenggara, if not all of Indonesia,' and although this is a bit of an exaggeration, Keli Mutu is well worth a visit.
+Keli Mutu is one of the big tourist attractions of Nusa Tenggara, along with Lombok's Gili Islands and Komodo's dragons.
+My guidebook says, 'This extinct volcano is the most fantastic sight in Nusa Tenggara, if not all of Indonesia,' and although this is a bit of an exaggeration, Keli Mutu is well worth a visit.

 The big attractions of Keli Mutu are twofold: first, it's easy to get to the top, as a truck goes up and down for 3000rp a ride; and second, the three main craters are full of coloured water, making the whole experience somewhat surreal.
 The black, green and blue lakes change their colours regularly over time, so although they're named after their colours, the green lake is now very dark brown, the colour it was in the mid-70s.
 There's a convenient lookout where hawkers sell tea, coffee and pancakes, and the truck leaves Moni at 4am, reaching the summit in time for the sunrise.

 Hyped up sunrises are, generally, disappointing, and Keli Mutu didn't prove the exception to the rule.
 I always find a good sunset to be far more enjoyable and relaxing, but it never ceases to amaze me how many places make a real thing of the sunrise – Uluru, Keli Mutu, Yellow Waters in Kakadu and Rinjani, to name but a few – and how, about an hour after sunrise, all most of the tourists have disappeared, as if the location has nothing more to offer now that the sun's up.
 This happened at Keli Mutu, much to my satisfaction, and as the sun climbed up and lit up the blue lake, showing off its real colours, I was left almost alone.
-I'd decided to walk round to the other side of the crater, a walk that maybe three other people bothered to do, and the view as the sun rose behind was breathtaking.
-It wasn't Rinjani, but it was well worth getting up for.
-As Peter, another German I later met on the bus, was to comment, 'When God made the world, he washed his paint bushes in Keli Mutu.'
-It was a very good description.
+I'd decided to walk round to the other side of the crater, a walk that maybe three other people bothered to do, and the view as the sun rose behind me was breathtaking; it isn't Rinjani, but it's well worth getting up for.
+As Peter, a friendly German whom I'd meet on the bus to Maumere, said, 'When God made the world, he washed his paint bushes in Keli Mutu.'
+That's a very good description.

 The walk down from the top – a preferable alternative to taking the 7am bus back down – was pleasant, but it did illustrate one of the frustrating things about Indonesia.
-I was bounding down the path, passing through villages where locals tried to flog me warm Coke and cold pancakes, and when I got to the second village, very close to Moni, I passed a couple of kids who said hello and tried to start a conversation in the best traditions of the local Indonesian.
-I mumbled a hello, but not wanting to be too delayed (I wanted my breakfast) I hurried straight on, passing them by and heading for my breakfast back in Moni.
+I was bounding down the path, passing through villages where locals tried to flog me warm Coke and cold pancakes, and when I got to the second village, very close to Moni, I passed a couple of kids who said hello and tried to start a conversation in the best traditions of the Indonesians.
+I mumbled a hello, but not wanting to be too delayed, I hurried straight on, passing them by and heading for my breakfast back in Moni.